adamgrieger/pypalette/README.md

         * ColourLovers support (I believe they have an API)?
     * Palette class for percentage-based color palettes
 - Image Processes/Analysis
-    * Median color, grayscale, sepia, etc.
+    * Median color, sepia, etc.
     * Dithering and noise
     * Image blending modes
     * "Daltonization" for the color-blind (may require LMS color space)?